 • Arrive 10 minutes prior to scheduled start time.

-• Bring your own practice mat (or rent one at the desk).
+• Bring your own Yoga mat, or rent one for $1 at the Front Desk.

 • Wear perfumes, lotions or cologne.